 Board of Directors

-Michele Fallon, LICSW is a licensed clinical social worker endorsed in Infant Mental Health at Level IV through the Minnesota Association of Infant and Early Childhood Mental Health (MAIECMH) with 40 years of experience working with young children and their families.
-Currently, she is serving as the chairperson for MAIECMH which is committed to building capacity for a statewide network of multidisciplinary professionals in Minnesota with the competencies needed to meet the unique developmental and relational needs of young children and their families.
-In her practice, Michele provides infant and early childhood mental health reflective consultation and training for early care and education providers, home visitors, foster parents, early childhood special education, and others working with young children and their families and is a field associate with the Center for Early Education and Development at the University of Minnesota.
+Michele Fallon, LICSW, IMH-V®, is a licensed clinical social worker endorsed in Infant Mental Health at Level IV through the Minnesota Association of Children’s Mental Health Infant and Early Childhood Division (MACMH-IEC) with 40 years of experience working with young children and their families.
+Currently, she is serving as the co-chairperson for MACMH-IEC which is committed to championing the social-emotional development/mental health of children prenatal to five and building capacity for a statewide network of multidisciplinary professionals in Minnesota with the competencies needed to meet the unique developmental and relational needs of young children and their families.
+Michele provides IECMH reflective consultation and training for multidisciplinary professionals working with young children and their caregivers and is an instructor for the Institute of Child Development at the University of Minnesota.

-Tricia Grimes earned her Master’s Degree in Public Affairs at the University of Minnesota’s Humphrey Institute.
+Tricia Grimes, MA, earned her Master’s Degree in Public Affairs at the University of Minnesota’s Humphrey Institute.
 Before she retired she worked as a non-partisan legislative fiscal analyst at the Minnesota House of Representatives and for many years at the Minnesota Office of Higher Education.
 At the Office of Higher Education, she advocated for funding and legislation for the agency at the Minnesota Legislature and with Minnesota’s congressional delegation.
 In the past she served on the Board of Directors of Big Brothers/Big Sisters of St. Paul.
 She is the parent of a child with mental illness and her brother had bipolar affective syndrome and post-traumatic stress disorder.

-Growing up, Phil was “on the patient end of mental health”.
+Philip Kampa, Growing up, Phil was “on the patient end of mental health”.
 Over his childhood years, he received several different mental health diagnoses which changed as he grew up.
 At age 12 he began experimenting with drugs, by age 18 he had developed an addiction – often using drugs to self-medicate.
 In July 2008, Phil went to treatment for his addiction.
 Now sober and a student at Inver Hills Community College he is excited to share what he has learned about drug abuse, addiction, and mental health to help others.
 Phil also works part-time as a PCA in a group home for men with mobility issues and cognitive disabilities.
 Before becoming a MACMH board member Phil donated his time as a volunteer at the MACMH annual child and adolescent mental health conference.

 Margaret “Peggy” Larkin, JD, is a parent of two girls, one who is now an adult with a family of her own and a teenager, each with mental health diagnoses.
-Peggy is a member of the State Subcommittee on Children’s Mental Health and is a PACER parent leader.
+Peggy is a member of the State Subcommittee on Children’s Mental Health, Minnesota Coalition to Lower MA TEFRA Parental Fees and is a PACER parent leader.
 She is also an active member of the Parent Catalyst Leadership Group, a division of the Hennepin County Children’s Mental Health Collaborative.
 Peggy grew up in South Minneapolis, working with adults with disabilities as a young volunteer at Powderhorn Park and volunteered to work with special education students at Washburn High School while in high school.
-She earned her B.A., graduating summa cum laude, from Augsburg College in Minneapolis majoring in psychology and continued on to complete her Juris doctorate at Hamline University School of Law.
-Peggy is a licensed attorney and has experience in criminal law, including problem-solving courts aimed at improving the lives of individuals with a mental health diagnosis, veterans, women involved in prostitution, individuals experiencing homelessness, and people struggling with addiction who come in contact with the criminal justice system.
+She earned her B.A., graduating summa cum laude, from Augsburg College in Minneapolis majoring in psychology and continued on to complete her Juris doctorate at Mitchell | Hamline School of Law.
+Peggy is a licensed attorney and has experience in family law, municipal law and criminal law, including problem-solving courts aimed at improving the lives of individuals with a mental health diagnosis, veterans, women involved in prostitution, individuals experiencing homelessness, and people struggling with addiction who come in contact with the criminal justice system.
 In addition, as a practicing student attorney, Peggy helped start up a small business and non-profit organizations.
 She has been a volunteer advocate at a shelter for women experiencing domestic violence, has testified for tenant rights before the Minnesota Legislature, and lobbied congress in Washington D.C. for increased education funding for college students who are low-income, first-generation college students, or disabled.
 Peggy’s compassion for families and children struggling to overcome the challenges encountered when a child in the family is diagnosed with mental illness grew out of her personal experiences, compounded as a single parent, helping her own children manage their symptoms to ultimately lead a fulfilling life.